intel/confidential-cloud-native-primitives/tools/cvm-image-rewriter/README.md

     ```
     sudo apt install qemu-utils guestfs-tools virtinst genisoimage libvirt-daemon-system libvirt-daemon
     ```

-4. Ensure current login user is in the group of libvirt
+    If `guestfs-tools` is not available in your distribution, you may need to install some additional packages on Debian:

     ```
+    sudo apt-get install guestfsd libguestfs-tools
+    ```

+5. Ensure current login user is in the group of libvirt

+    ```
     sudo usermod -aG libvirt $USER
     ```

-5. Ensure read permission on `/boot/vmlinuz-$(uname-r)`.
+6. Ensure read permission on `/boot/vmlinuz-$(uname-r)`.

     ```
     sudo chmod o+r /boot/vmlinuz-*
     ```

-6. The version of cloud-init is required > 23.0, so if the host distro could not provide such cloud-init tool, you have to install by manual.
+7. The version of cloud-init is required > 23.0, so if the host distro could not provide such cloud-init tool, you have to install by manual.
 For example, on a debian 10 system, the version of default cloud-init is 20.0.
 Please do following
 steps: